kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 `github.com/google/cel-go` to v0.23.2, plus `k8s.io/apiserver` and
 `k8s.io/apimachinery` to v1.33.0.

-## Bugs, minor features and maintenance bumps
+## Bug fixes, minor features and maintenance bumps

 As usual, we have kept busy by paying back technical debt for a better future.